Dairy Amazing Education

 But some health professionals criticize the DASH diet for its lack of long-term success with patients.
 Research shows that compliance with diets low in saturated fat can be difficult for many patients.
 Research also indicates DASH may have both positive and negative effects on major cardiovascular disease risk factors.
 While we see the benefit of lowering blood pressure and LDL cholesterol with DASH, it can be at the cost of lowering HDL cholesterol while increasing triglycerides.
 Is there room for improvement?

-- Blood pressure was reduced across both DASH diet groups.
+- Blood pressure was reduced across both DASH Eating Plan

-- The modified DASH diet indicated positive effects on reducing triglycerides without impacting HDL cholesterol levels.
+- The modified DASH plan indicated positive effects on reducing triglycerides without impacting HDL cholesterol levels.

 Most Americans Get Protein at Lunch and at Dinner, but Not Enough in the Morning